-One of the best things that happens during the pandemic is that educators in the world are able to produce online learning materials that can increase student’s participation in online instruction.
+One of the best things that happened during the pandemic is that educators around the world are able to produce online learning materials that can increase students’ participation in online instruction.
 At the click of a mouse, your students can enjoy the use of interactive digital learning tools so they can make the best of remote learning.
 Identify which are closely knit to the learning competencies and lesson content.

 However, with the myriad of choices we have online, we should choose the most appropriate and relevant online learning tool to boost student performance in distance learning.
 Think of the big picture in remote learning for this challenging school year.
 Aside from using the most reliable online platforms, you should equip yourself with the different learning portals that host multitudinous teaching tools.

 The proper integration of technology as should be expected during this time should encourage collaboration and teamwork among young minds while exercising freedom for students to own their own learning.
 Make sure that the materials you choose are accessible to the kids at home and make them comfortable learning.

 When I used Edmodo in my virtual learning space, I made assessments really exciting and fun.
 Moreover, using this teaching tool can help you reach out to parents and involve them apparently in their kid’s education.
 Interestingly, this is an incredible tool that allows you to share learning materials easily and exercise equitable access for your students.
 You can instantly send messages which is a great way to maintain open communication.
 Check out this teacher guide to help you get started.

 2. Make “Getting to know” exciting